April 2, 2025

 More isn’t always better.

-It’s easy to assume that if some insulation is good, more must be better.
-But that’s not always the case — especially when ventilation has gone out the window (how’s that for irony?).
 Over-insulating a home without considering how air will circulate can lead to a host of issues.
 Each can impact your comfort, your health, your power bills, and even the longevity of your property.

 Here’s why going overboard without proper ventilation planning can backfire.